tiffany-brand/progressive-budget-tracker-app/README.md

 * [Questions](#questions)

 ## Description
 This application allows a user to track funds in a budget by entering transactions.
 It uses progressive web applicaton technology to provide functionality while offline - transactions are able to be entered and saved and post to the database when the app returns to an online state.
+Starter code with initial design and functionality provided by Trilogy Education.

 ### User Story